 If the police do a search based on probable cause or due to one of the exceptions, they will have to prove that their search fell under the exceptions.
 If it can be proven otherwise, the search and any evidence collected in relation to the search will be illegal evidence.

 The trickiest areas are when it’s unclear whether or not society has decided there is a reasonable expectation of privacy.
 Electronic devices are used to fall into this category.
 Prior to 2014, there was no reasonable expectation of privacy for electronic devices in California.
 Police were free to search phones and computers as they pleased.
 However, that is now illegal without a warrant thanks to a California Supreme Court ruling.

 What Happens If An Unlawful Search And Seizure Is Discovered?

 Unlawful search and seizure does happen, but how can you challenge it?
 Your criminal defense lawyer can file something called a “motion to suppress” before your trial starts.
-In the motion, your lawyer will offer their arguments about why a search was illegal and why the evidence found should not count under California’s “exclusionary rule”.
+In the motion, your criminal defense lawyer will offer their arguments about why a search and seizure was illegal and why the evidence found should not count under California’s “exclusionary rule”.

 If the judge agrees that the search was unlawful, the state will be unable to use any evidence collected in that search.
 Depending on the nature of the crime and the evidence suppressed, the prosecution may be forced to use a lesser charge or to drop all charges because they lack the evidence to proceed.